As a registered charity and a company limited by guarantee, having good governance is a fundamental part of being an effective organisation.

 • Greater transparency, for example publishing more information on the structure, strategy and financial position of the organisation

 • Constitutional arrangements that give boards the prime role in decision-making.

 There are 5 key principles within the Code for Sports Governance:

 5) Policies & Processes

-You can download the full Sport England Code for Sports Governance on the right, or click here to go to the Sport England website.
+You can download the full Sport England Code for Sports Governance from the Sport England website here.

 As we receive a significant level of our funding from Sport England, we need to achieve and maintain the highest level of good governance (Tier 3).
-Upon assessment against the criteria of the Code, a large proportion of this was already in place, and we are working now to ensure the final elements are completed.
+Upon assessment against the criteria of the Code, a large proportion of this was already in place, and we achieved full compliance in 2018 & have maintained it since then.